-- Demonstrate coordinated use of document management system among design and construction teams which shall include the following members:
+- 1. Demonstrate coordinated use of Design Team Document Management among design teams which shall include the following members:

 - 1.1.
-Project owner;
+Project Owner;

 - 1.2.
-Architects/ project designers;
+Architects / project designers;

 - 1.3.
 MEP engineers;

 - 1.4.
-Structural engineers;
+Structural engineers

 - 1.5.
-Quantity surveyors; and
+Quantity Surveyors; and

 - 1.6.
 Contractors.

-- Provide technical information of the document management system including:
+- 2. Provide specifications of the document management system including:

 - 2.1.
 Naming rules for the digital documents to follow;

 - 2.2.
 Filing rules, in the form of hierarchy, for the digital documents to follow; and

 - 2.3.
 File format of digital documents.

 - The document management system should perform the following functions:

 - 3.1.
 Storage of documents;

 - 3.2.
 Spare storage for future documents;

 - 3.3.
 Allow update of existing documents;

 - 3.4.
 Accessible online;

 - 3.5.
 Support multiple users access and different level of access rights;

 - 3.6.
 Alarms and notifications; and

 - 3.7.
-Security protection by passwords.

-- 4. Provide evidence (e.g. screenshots) to demonstrate the document management system should at minimum store the following documents: - 4.1.
-Project timeline/ programme; - 4.2.
+Security protection by passwords. - 4.
+The document management system should store the following documents: - 4.1.
+Project timeline / programme; - 4.2.
 Meeting minutes; - 4.3.
 All documents submitted to government bodies; and - 4.4.
 Material submissions from contractors.